practical-neuroimaging/practical-neuroimaging.github.com/reading.rst

   recent news article about the benefits of using Python for scientific programming.
 * `Essay by Peter Norvig <http://norvig.com/21-days.html>`_.  `Peter Norvig
-  <http://en.wikipedia.org/wiki/Peter_Norvig>` is director of research at
+  <http://en.wikipedia.org/wiki/Peter_Norvig>`_ is director of research at
   Google.
-The essay explains that, to learn programming, and therefore how to do computational science well, takes a long time to learn.
-We plan to teach you the steps that help you keep learning so you continue to get better.
+The essay explains that, to learn programming, and therefore how to do computational science well, takes a long time.
+We plan to teach you the steps so that you can continue learning computing for the rest of your career.
 * Greg Wilson's article on scientific computing: Wilson, Greg, et al. `Best practices for scientific computing.
   <http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745>`_